openstack/cinder/doc/source/configuration/block-storage/drivers/spdk-volume-driver.rst

 --------------------------------

 Follow instructions available on https://spdk.io/doc/nvmf.html to install and configure environment with SPDK NVMe-oF target application.
+Starting from Ussuri release SPDK release v19.10 or higher is required.

 Storage pools configuration
 ---------------------------